addagger/elixir_max/README.md

 Keep in mind that endpoint is used just by your local Bandit instance.
 In my case the real world-looking web interface managed by Nginx, thus it is reasonable for me to configure Nginx to `proxy_pass` WebHook request to a local machine.
 And I couldn't think of anything better than to use almost the same path in the Nginx interface: `/nginx/max/SDYUKBMrflgsdo8FGffmm` to accept WebHook request.

-2. Next, let's tell Telegram API about URL (or direct IP) for WebHook requests we've just chosen.
+2. Next, let's tell MAX API about URL (or direct IP) for WebHook requests we've just chosen.
 In my case I use direct IP address instead of domain name:
 ```elixir
 iex(1)> MyBot.Poller.stop
 :ok